05 September 2021

-Thank you also to Lodders Solicitors who continue to support this event and are our principle sponsor.
+Thank you also to Lodders Solicitors who continue to support this event and will be our principle sponsor in 2021

 Click on the red button to enter online.
 If you would like to enter by post, please contact us and we’ll send you a postal entry.
-We don’t send numbers or timing chips out but they will be available to collect on race day.
+Numbers and timing chips will be sent out by post before the event.

 Registration on Race Day

-If the race limit hasn’t been reached then there will be entries available on race day.
-Registration will be open from 7:30am and is based within the Tennis Club.
-Follow the direction from the car park.
+Registration will be open from 7:30am Follow the direction from the car park.

 15 years old is the minimum age you need to be to enter and run this race.